abstract bee artwork

 Earlier this year, I spontaneously started painting as I tend to do.
 I was excited about starting this large canvas.
 Throughout the process, my hand reached for various yellows, white and black.
 It's like the colours choose my brushes rather than me.
 And because I love neons, I gravitated toward neon yellow for extra vibrancy.

-The painting process was fully of energy, channeled mainly through action painting and other mark making methods.
+This art piece evokes a sense of energy and dynamism; the process channeled mainly through action painting and other mark making methods.
 The feeling was full of light, warmth and urgency.
 The expressions unfolded before me and as I stood back, I was happy with the way the colours and patterns were coming together.

 The Story